bokeh/bokeh/sphinx/source/docs/user_guide/data.rst

 data.
 You can also share those views between different plots.

-To plot with a filtered subset of data, pass a |CDSView| to the ``view`` argument of any renderer methods that are part of Bokeh's |Figure| class.
+To plot with a filtered subset of data, pass a |CDSView| to the ``view`` argument of any renderer method on a Bokeh plot.

 A |CDSView| has two properties, ``source`` and ``filters``: